Zurich Airport: Terminal complex

 The airport has three airside piers, which are known as terminals A, B, and E (also signposted as Gates A, B/D, and E).
-These are linked to a central air-side building called Airside Center, built in 2003.
-Alongside the Airside Center, the ground-side terminal complex named Airport Center comprises several buildings, and includes airline check-in areas, a shopping mall, a railway station, car parks, and a bus and tram terminal.
-All departing passengers access the same departure level of the Airside Center, which includes duty-free shopping and various bars and restaurants, via airport security.
+These are linked to a central air-side building called Airside Centre, built-in 2003.
+Alongside the Airside Centre, the ground-side terminal complex named Airport Centre comprises several buildings, and includes airline check-in areas, a shopping mall, a railway station, car parks, and a bus and tram terminal.
+All departing passengers access the same departure level of the Airside Centre, which includes duty-free shopping and various bars and restaurants, via airport security.
 They are then segregated between passengers for Schengen and non-Schengen destinations on the way to the gate lounges, with the latter first passing through emigration controls.
-Arriving Schengen and non-Schengen passengers are handled in separate areas of the Airside Center and reach it by different routes, with non-Schengen passengers first passing through immigration controls.
+Arriving Schengen and non-Schengen passengers are handled in separate areas of the Airside Centre and reach it by different routes, with non-Schengen passengers first passing through immigration controls.
 The three airside terminals are:

 Terminal A

-Terminal A contains gates prefixed A. It opened in 1971, and it is used exclusively by flights to and from destinations inside the Schengen Area, including domestic flights within Switzerland.
+Terminal A contains gates prefixed A. It opened in 1971, and it is used exclusively by flights to and from destinations inside the Schengen Area, including Switzerland domestic flight to Geneva.
 Since its expansion in 1982–1985, it takes the form of a finger pier, directly connected at one end to the Airside Centre.

 Terminal A was scheduled to be torn down and replaced by an entirely new facility from 2021.
 However, in the wake of the COVID-19 pandemic the start of the project has been postponed for at least three years.